 - Frankfurt – Zurich 4h

-The Frankfurt Central Station is one of the main passenger stations in Europe and the central rail hub in the Rhein-Main-Region.
+Frankfurt Central Station is one of the most important passenger stations in Europe and the central rail hub in the Rhein-Main-Region.
 Directly from Frankfurt Airport, Germany's largest airport train station offers prime rail connection for arrivals and departures.